itpenciles/penciles/README.md

     -   **Mac:** `Cmd + Shift + R`
 5. Try clicking "Sign in with Google" again.
 The issue should now be resolved.

-### ✅ Fixing Database Errors: `column "google_id" does not exist`
+### ✅ Fixing Database Errors

+#### Scenario 1: `column "google_id" does not exist`

-If you see a 500 Internal Server Error after logging in, and your Render logs show an error like `column "google_id" of relation "users" does not exist`, it means your database schema is out of date.
-You likely created the tables before the Google-specific columns were added.
+If you see a 500 Internal Server Error after logging in, and your server logs show an error like `column "google_id" of relation "users" does not exist`, it means your database schema is out of date.
+You likely created the `users` table before the Google-specific columns were added.

 **Do not drop your tables.** You can fix this without losing any data.

-1. Connect to your PostgreSQL database.
+1. Connect to your PostgreSQL database with your database client (DBeaver, pgAdmin, etc.).
 2. Run the following SQL commands to add the missing columns:

 ```sql